 - Complications due to treatment.
 The anticoagulant treatment can have side-effects.
 The main one is bleeding elsewhere in the body - for example, from a stomach ulcer.
 About 3 in 100 patients will get significant bleeding due to anticoagulant treatment for a PE.
 Usually this type of bleeding can be treated successfully.
-Rarely, this type of bleeding can be fatal (in about 3 in 1,000 cases of PE).
+This type of bleeding can (rarely) be fatal (in about 3 in 1,000 cases of PE).
 However, it is almost always safer to take the anti-clotting treatment than not to, so as to prevent another PE which could be serious.
-Remember that if you are taking anticoagulant treatment, it should be monitored (as above).

-- Rarely, if there are repeated small PEs, they may contribute to a condition called primary pulmonary hypertension (high pressure in the lung blood vessels).
+- If there are repeated small PEs, they may (rarely) contribute to a condition where there is high pressure in the lung blood vessels (called primary pulmonary hypertension).

-What is the outlook (prognosis) for a pulmonary embolism?
+What is the outlook (prognosis) for a pulmonary embolism (PE)?